-- Tumors - If a growth or tumor is present it may be blocking the anal gland duct, making the fluid unable to exit.
+- Anal Gland Tumors - If a growth or tumor is present in or around the anal gland it may be blocking the anal gland duct, making the fluid unable to exit.

-- Infection - The fluid in the anal sacs can harbor bacteria if not regularly emptied.
+- Anal Gland Infection - The fluid in the anal sacs can harbor bacteria if not regularly emptied.
 Bacteria will then reproduce and cause an infection which will consequently make the anal gland secretions thickened, bloody, and often unable to exit the gland through the small duct.

-If a cat develops an infected anal gland, they will receive antibiotics and may need the glands flushed.
-If the anal glands are impacted and unable to empty, then a veterinarian will need to sedate or anesthetize the cat in order to remove the thickened contents of the anal glands.
-If the impaction is not addressed, the glands will rupture and need to be cleaned out under anesthesia while the pain and infection are also managed.
-Sometimes cats have such chronic issues with their anal glands, or a tumor is found in or around the glands, that they are surgically removed.
+Usually anal gland issues begin with inflammation which can lead to an infection.
+If a cat develops an infected anal gland, they will receive antibiotics and may need the glands flushed and cleaned out.
+But if the anal glands are impacted due to the thickening of the fluid and are unable to be emptied with manual pressure, then a veterinarian will need to sedate or anesthetize your cat in order to remove the contents of the anal glands.
+If the impaction is not addressed, the glands will rupture and will need to be cleaned out under anesthesia while the pain and infection are also managed.
+If a tumor is found then surgery will be necessary to remove it.